eragonruan/text-detection-ctpn/README.md

 chmod +x make.sh
 ./make.sh
 ```
+- I upload two model， model_final for tensorflow1.1 and model_final_tf13 for tensorflow1.3. remerber to modify the model name in ctpn/demo.py according to your environment.
 - then put your images in data/demo, the results will be saved in data/results, and run demo in the root
 ```shell
 python ./ctpn/demo.py